Choosing the Instrumentation Folder

 Both folders work, but it is recommended that you choose 'in the deployment folder'.

-In place, but see Additional notes
+in place, but see Additional notes

-If you do not choose in-place instrumentation, any assembly in a fixed location is not instrumented.
+If you do not choose in-place instrumentation, any binary in a fixed location is not instrumented.
 This means that, although test execution succeeds and no run-level warning is generated, code-coverage data is not collected.

 You can choose between instrumenting in place and in the deployment folder in two ways: